-On projecting playing time: I stopped paying much attention to playing time projections a long time ago.
-If maybe half of the player population is going to be on the injured list at one time or another, plate appearances and innings are going to be shifting constantly.
-If a player is blocked on a depth chart but has skill, there will always be an injury or positional shift that will "miraculously" open up a spot.
+On projecting playing time: If half of the player population is going to be on the injured list at one time or another, plate appearances and innings are going to be shifting constantly.
+If a player is blocked on a depth chart but has skill, there will almost always be an injury or positional shift that will "miraculously" open a spot.
 There is no such thing as "no path to playing time."